Lori and Alan S. Zekelman Distinguished Professor of Finance

 The Liabilities and Risks of State-Sponsored Pension Plans (with Joshua D. Rauh), Journal of Economic Perspectives 23 (4), 2009, 191-210.

 An equilibrium model of investment under uncertainty, Review of Financial Studies 20 (5), 2007, 1461-1502.

 Preempting Preemptive Investment, November 2009.

-The Crisis in Local Government Pensions in the United States (with Joshua D. Rauh), 2011, forthcoming in Growing Old: Paying for Retirement and Institutional Money Management after the Financial Crisis, Robert Litan and Richard Herring, eds., Brookings Institution, Washington, DC.
+The Crisis in Local Government Pensions in the United States (with Joshua D. Rauh), 2011, Growing Old: Paying for Retirement and Institutional Money Management after the Financial Crisis, Robert Litan and Richard Herring, eds., Brookings Institution, Washington, DC.